jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Tau-BC.md

 Baseline-corrected Tau was proposed by Tarlow (2017) as an alternative to Tau-U that uses a different, more defensible approach to adjusting for a baseline time trend.
 The index can be calculated with or without conducting a pre-test for significance of the baseline phase time trend.
+Tarlow (2017) used Kendall's rank correlation (with adjustment for ties) to calculate baseline-corrected Tau.
+In addition to that, we also provide an option to calculate Tau (non-overlap) index (without adjustment for ties).

 If the trend pre-test is used, then slope of the baseline trend is first tested using Kendall's rank correlation.
-If the baseline slope is significantly different from zero, the outcomes are adjusted for baseline trend using Theil-Sen regression, and the residuals from Theil-Sen regression are used to calculate the Tau (non-overlap) index.
-If the baseline slope is not significantly different from zero, then no baseline trend adjustment is made, and the Tau-BC effect size is the same as Tau.
+If the baseline slope is significantly different from zero, the outcomes are adjusted for baseline trend using Theil-Sen regression, and the residuals from Theil-Sen regression are used to calculate the Kendall's rank correlation or Tau (non-overlap) index.
+If the baseline slope is not significantly different from zero, then no baseline trend adjustment is made, and the Tau-BC effect size is calculated using Kendall's rank correlation or Tau (non-overlap) index.

 If the trend pre-test is not used, then the outcomes are adjusted for baseline trend using Theil-Sen regression, regardless of whether the slope is significantly different from zero.
-The residuals from Theil-Sen regression are then used to calculate the Tau (non-overlap) index.
+The residuals from Theil-Sen regression are then used to calculate the Kendall's rank correlation or Tau (non-overlap) index.

 The formal definition of Tau-BC require positing a model for the time trend in the data series.
 Let $y^A_1,...,y^A_m$ denote the observations from phase A. Let $y^B_1,...,y^B_n$ denote the observations from phase B. Assume that the outcomes can be expressed in terms of a linear time trend and an error term:
 $$